What is gestational diabetes?

 Children of mothers with gestational diabetes are at a higher risk of developing type 1 diabetes, according to this study.

-Having pregnancy diabetes further increases the risk that you may develop the condition again during a new pregnancy.
+• Gestational diabetes in a future pregnancy - having pregnancy diabetes further increases the risk of developing the condition again during a new pregnancy.

 In addition to the future risk of diabetes for the whole family, gestational diabetes can pose risks during the pregnancy itself.
 These include:

-• Preeclampsia - This pregnancy complication involves hypertension and damage to other organs such as the liver or kidneys.
-It may cause headaches, vision changes, and trigger a premature birth.
+• Preeclampsia - this pregnancy complication involves hypertension and damage to other organs, such as the liver or kidneys.
+It may cause headaches, vision changes and trigger premature birth.

-• Birth injuries - Shoulder dystocia and other birth injuries may occur as a result of the large size of the baby.
+• Birth injuries - shoulder dystocia and other birth injuries may occur due to the large size of the baby.

 Treatment